-In addition to the coordination tasks related to activities developed under these contracts or agreements and other day to day communication tasks with different stakeholders, the GBYP coordination team has participated in all ICCAT meetings focused on bluefin tuna and in the SCRS second workshop on collaborative work to assess sea turtle bycatch in pelagic longline fleets (South Atlantic ocean and Mediterranean sea, held in Malaga, Spain, between 27 and 31 January, 2020) and in the EU Regional Coordination Group on Large pelagics, held on line between 28 and 30 June 2021.
+In addition to the coordination tasks related to activities developed under these contracts or agreements and other day to day communication tasks with different stakeholders, the GBYP coordination team has participated in all ICCAT meetings focused on bluefin tuna (reports available in Annex 1a, documents no. 23-25) and in the SCRS second workshop on collaborative work to assess sea turtle bycatch in pelagic longline fleets (South Atlantic ocean and Mediterranean sea, held in Malaga, Spain, between 27 and 31 January, 2020) and in the EU Regional Coordination Group on Large pelagics, held on line between 28 and 30 June 2021.